 Acknowledge that the faith strongly discourages suicide, which is seen as a grave sin, and discussing it openly can be challenging due to the cultural and religious taboos.
-The individuals must be approached with care and respect for religious beliefs with the need for compassion and understanding.
+The individuals must be approached with care and respect for religious beliefs, along with compassion and understanding.
 Avoid using language or framing that could be perceived as condemning or judgmental, recognizing the potential stigma survivors and their families may face within the community.